ArturMoczulski/orbital-monorepo-template/README.md

-yarn test       # Run all tests yarn lint       # Lint all packages yarn orb        # Launch the interactive CLI yarn orb monorepo update # Update the monorepo by merging from monorepo-template remote
+yarn test       # Run all tests yarn lint       # Lint all packages yarn orb        # Launch the interactive CLI yarn orb monorepo install # Install the 'monorepo-template' remote for this repo. yarn orb monorepo update  # Update the monorepo by merging from monorepo-template remote
 ```

 ## CLI Usage